KRyan23/Bragg-Sons/README.md

 -   ### User stories

+####Business Goals
+* The main purpose of the project is to give the Bragg&Sons business a central  area where they can direct new and existing customers to.
+* With the company expanding it aims to modernise its information gathering and speed up communication use digital technologies.
+* To clearly display its services and showcase the result of its efforts in a gallery.

+####User Goals
+* Due to a recent survey, the number 1 issue were that came up is the confusing and unrelible contact methods for the business.
+Their customers demand a central area thats easy to use and a variety of contact methods.

     -   #### First Time Visitor Goals

         1. As a First Time Visitor, I want to easily understand the main purpose of the site.